MichaelLiut/Computing-LyndonArray/DATA_GEN/README.md

 _EXTREME_ strings, which generate data for _IDLA_ and _TRLA_ strings.

-If you would like access to the original data generated please contact me and it can be made available on request.
+If you would like access to the original data generated please contact me and it can be made available upon request.

 -----
 ## Copyright